Modern slavery statement

 Due diligence processes for slavery and human trafficking

-• Mitigate the risk of slavery and human trafficking occurring in our supply chains
+• identify and mitigate the risk of slavery and human trafficking occurring in our supply chains.

 The output of this activity will serve as a measure of our effectiveness in combating slavery and human trafficking.

-• The Group is almost entirely UK based and operates in the field of financial services
+• the Group is almost entirely UK based and operates in the field of financial services

-• Our supply chain is limited to goods and services which are required to support an organisation of this nature (e.g. support services and computer hardware / software)
+• our supply chain is limited to goods and services which are required to support an organisation of this nature (e.g. support services and computer hardware / software)

-• Use of non-UK based suppliers is limited
+• use of non-UK based suppliers is limited.

 Training